Energy in Indonesia: Renewable energy sources

 Indonesia aims to get 23% and 31% of its energy from renewable sources by 2025 and 2050 respectively.
 In 2020, renewables has a 11.2% share of the national energy mix, with hydro and geothermal power making up most of this.
 Despite its renewable energy potential, Indonesia is struggling to reach its renewable target.
 The lack of adequate regulation supports to attract the private sector and the regulation inconsistency are often cited among the main reasons for the lack of progress.
 One policy requires private investors to transfer their projects to PLN (the sole electricity off-taker in the country) at the end of agreement periods, which, combined with the fact that the Minister for Energy and Mineral Resources sets the consumer price of energy, has led to concern about return on investment.

 Another issue is related to financing, as to achieve the 23% renewable energy target, it has been estimated that Indonesia needs to invest US$154 billion.
 The state is unable to raise so much capital, while there is reluctance from both potential investors and lending banks to get involved.
 There is also a critical challenge related to cost.
 Renewable energy projects is still require large up-front investment and as the electricity price has to be below the Region Generation Cost (BPP) (which is already low enough in some major areas), it renders projects economically unattractive.
 Indonesia also has large coal reserves and is one of the world's largest net exporters of coal, making it less urgent to develop renewable-based power plants compared to countries that depend on coal imports.

-The country has been recommended to remove subsidies for fossil fuels, establish a ministry of renewable energy, improve grid management, mobilize domestic resources to support renewable energy, and facilitate entry for international investors.
+The country has been recommended to remove subsidies for fossil fuels, establish a ministry of renewable energy, improve grid management, expand its grid connections with neighboring countries through the ASEAN power grid, mobilize domestic resources to support renewable energy, and facilitate entry for international investors.
 Continued reliance on fossil fuels by Indonesia may leave its coal assets stranded and result in significant investments lost as renewable energy is rapidly becoming cost-efficient worldwide.

 In February 2020, it was announced that the People's Consultative Assembly is preparing its first renewable energy bill.